MateuszWoj-bit/AI-Image-Generator/README.md

 2. **OpenAI API Key:** Obtain an API key from OpenAI and set it in your environment variables with the name `REACT_APP_API_KEY`.

+## How to get OpenAI API Key

+1. Visit the OpenAI website: Go to the OpenAI website at [https://www.openai.com/](https://platform.openai.com/signup)

+2. Navigate to the API section: Once logged in, navigate to the API section of the OpenAI platform.

+3. Apply for API access: Follow the instructions on the API page to apply for access.
+This might involve providing some information about how you intend to use the API and agreeing to OpenAI's terms of service.

 ## Getting Started

 1. **Clone the Repository:**